hscrocha/ParkingLotExampleJS/README.md

 ```

 If the server is executing successfully, you will see a message like "Server Running on localhost:4000...".
 The most common errors that prevent running this server are:
+- If npm is not recognized as a command, you need to install [NodeJs](https://nodejs.org/)
 - Not installing the components before running the server.
 Just run `npm install` to fix it.
 - The port is already in use by another program.
 In this case, just changed the port in the `.env` file.